-The Best Food Sources of DHA:
+Best Sources of DHA and Omega-3:

 Seafood, algae, and especially cold-water fish.
 Omega-3 fatty acids are nature’s antifreeze.
 In general, the colder the water, the higher the omega-3 content in the fish oil.
 Popular sources of DHA are: salmon, sardines, and tuna.
 Eggs and organ meats have a small amount of DHA in them, but the healthiest source of dietary DHA is seafood.
 Two 4-ounce servings of omega-3-rich fish per week should yield a sufficient amount of omega-3 fatty acids, especially DHA.
 Besides fish oils, vegetable oils (primarily flaxseed, soy, and canola) are also rich sources of omega 3 fatty acids, with flaxseed oil being the best.
 The two F’s, fish and flax, are the top brain-building foods for growing children, and adults.